Kount/kount-sample-web-app/README.md

 * purchase details -- items and item descriptions, prices, item quantities, etc.
 * customer details -- customer provided data for name, e-mail address, billing and shipping address, customer age and gender, etc.
 * information collected by the Kount Data Collector

+#### Kount Access PHP

+This library allows you to connect to the Kount Access API services and get information back from your login transactions.

 #### Using Kount's PHP SDK